 Now let's look at the exceptions: (1) breach of contract; (2) breach of the “Covenant of Good Faith”; and (3) violation of public policy.
 Let's bring our attention to reason #3: “violation of public policy.”
 Violating public policy is one of the exceptions to “at will” and may also be constituted as “wrongful termination.”

 If an employee is wrongfully terminated in violation public policy, it means there is an apparent “causal connection” between an employee expressing their rights and the employer firing them.
 For instance, let's say an employee is being sexually harassed by a supervisor.
 He or she reports it to upper management so that they may be removed from the supervisor's department.
 Management does not listen, but instead decides to get rid of the complaining employee and fires him or her.
 This employee was attempting to exercise his or her right to work in an environment free of sexual harassment as protected by the Labor Code.
 Out of retaliation, the employee was fired.
 This is an example of an employee being fired in violation of public policy.
 There was a cause and effect phenomenon that occurred.
 The employee complained, and then was fired for it.
 This is actionable by the former employee by law.

-If you have been wrongfully terminated in violation of public policy either out of retaliation or from any of the other mentioned reasons (discrimination and harassment may also be a basis for wrongful termination) please contact an Aegis attorney immediately.
+If you have been wrongfully terminated in violation of public policy either out of retaliation or from any of the other mentioned reasons (discrimination and harassment may also be a basis for wrongful termination) contact a wrongful termination attorney near you immediately.